Nictiz/Nictiz-STU3-Zib2017/README.md

 # Nictiz-STU3-Zib2017
 This repository contains HL7 FHIR STU3 compliant profiles.
 The FHIR profiles in this repository are based on the Release 2017 of the Dutch Clinical Building Blocks / Healthcare Information models (Dutch: [Zorginformatiebouwsteen or ZIB](https://zibs.nl/wiki/Zorginformatiebouwstenen "Zorginformatiebouwstenen")).
+This is the stable branch for the **1.x.x version** of the package.

 Among other things  these FHIR profiles cover the HCIMs/Zibs that are part of the [Basisgegevensset Zorg](https://www.registratieaandebron.nl/wat-is-registreren-aan-de-bron/de-kern-van-registreren-aan-de-bron/basisgegevensset/ "Basisgegevensset Zorg") (BGZ).